gomesdigital/unix-reverse-shells/README.md

 Creating your first reverse shell is astonishingly simple.

-1. Spawn a new shell on your machine:
+1. Spawn a new shell on the target machine:
       ```sh
       bash
       ```